Maison Kettle started with a cola habit, a kitchen full of experiments, and one cup of whole-leaf tea in a small room in Srinagar.

 Batch zero

-The handshake lot, tinned by hand.
-Never sold.
-Given to friends who told us the truth about it.
+The first garden deal, done on a handshake.
+Sixty tins, never sold, given to friends who told us the truth about it.

 Mar 2026